WolfNT90/gigavibe-java-edition/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for zenvibe
+about: Suggest an idea for Gigavibe
 title: ''
 labels: enhancement
 assignees: ''